kunwarb/DataScience_FinalProject/README.md

 ___
 ### Indexer (index)
-Creates a bipartite graph between entities and paragraphs based on entities linked by Spotlight.
-The graph is stored in the MapDB database: graph_database.db
+Creates a Lucene index from a given paragraph corpus.
+Also annotates paragraphs with entities using Spotlight if relevant spotlight directory is given. **Note that an existing copy of this index is already on the server at: /trec_data/team_1/myindex**

 ```bash
 program.jar index corpus [--spotlight_folder ""] [--out "index"]